Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Update-AzureRmSqlInstance.md

 ```

 ### -Edition
-The edition to assign to the Azure SQL Managed Database.
+The edition to assign to the instance.

 ```yaml
 Type: String